 The federal statute that prohibited the recognition of same-sex marriages was the Defense of Marriage Act that defined marriage as something that could only exist between a man and a woman.
 A majority of the Justices determined that the law was in violation of the Fifth Amendment, and it was struck down.

 Since then, same-sex marriages have been recognized by the federal government.
-As a result, married members of the LGBT community have all the same rights and responsibilities that are afforded to heterosexual married couples.
+As a result, married members of the LGBTQ community have all the same rights and responsibilities that are afforded to heterosexual married couples.

 Attend an Estate Planning Workshop!